Rise & Shine Pediatrics

 If your child has a sore throat, pain when swallowing, and feels all-around awful, they may have strep throat.
-Fortunately, this common childhood condition is easy to diagnose and treat with the help of Kalpana Kumari, MD, and the friendly and experienced pediatricians at Rise & Shine Pediatrics in Iselin and South Plainfield, New Jersey.
+Fortunately, this common childhood condition is easy to diagnose and treat with the help of Kalpana Kumari, MD, FAAP, and the friendly and experienced pediatricians at Rise & Shine Pediatrics in South Plainfield, New Jersey.
 For fast strep throat relief, book an appointment online or by calling the office nearest you today.
 The practice is proud to serve the communities of Edison and Woodbridge.

 Strep throat is a highly contagious infection caused by group A Streptococcus bacteria.
 It's most common in school-age children and is often passed to others by air (sneezing or coughing) or by touch.
 Strep throat can cause very uncomfortable symptoms, with sore throat usually being the main indicator.
 But, it's important to know that not all sore throats are strep throat.
 Most sore throats are actually caused by viruses rather than bacteria.

 If your child has strep throat, they may also complain of pain when they swallow.
 Your child's lymph nodes may be clearly swollen and tender to the touch.
 If you look at your child's open mouth, you're likely to see inflamed tonsils that may have white patches of pus.
 Strep throat can also cause fever.